-It's nearly 35 years now that I have been in the software production and integration business!
-As an IT consultant, I have witnessed the inner workings of many types of businesses that claim to have a working software development and integration division.
-I am still regularly surprised how some of the most venerable banks (actually, they are all scum) and public organizations accountable to tax-payers, hap-hazardly fail to deliver functional software in this day and age, when we already have so much cumulative experience to learn from.
+It's nearly 35 years now that I have been in the software production and integration business and as an IT consultant, I have witnessed the inner workings of many types of businesses that claim to run their businesses with the aid of software and teams that do software development and integration into the business.
+I am still regularly surprised how so many businesses, including some of the most venerable banks and public organizations that are accountable to tax-payers, haphazardly fail to deliver functional software solutions that serve the business in this day and age, when we already have so much cumulative experience to learn from.

 Look out for the verbal clues

 As a consultant, I often get brought in at last resort to help "streamline" a project / provide "techincal advice" / assist in the "integration" / do a "digital transformation" / etc for those poor, hapless sonovabitches.
 When I blythely arrive at the first team meeting and hear the project manager open the session with threatening lines like: "I tell you now, guys, senior management is watching and we are in their firing line, yah?", I know the following:

 - The project is already in a huge mess

 - The project manager is not up to the job of rescuing this mess.
 Probably got parachuted in because the predessor left in a panic.

 - The delivery time scales that we are working to have been halved to suit the business agenda

 - There is no "time" to do things properly.